-Please give details of why you consider this part of the Local Plan is not legally compliant, is unsound or does not comply with the duty to co-operate.
+Please give details of why you consider this part of Page 85 - Reference is made in Policy 8 to outdoor sport and outdoor recreation at the Local Plan is not legally compliant, is unsound or point 3, whereas para 8.2 refers to policy point 5. does not comply with the duty to co-operate.
 Alternatively, if you wish to support any of these aspects please provide details.